wp-plugins/prosperent-suite/README.txt

 3. Activate the plugin through the *Plugins* menu in WordPress.
 4. Go to the **Prosperent Settings** under Settings and edit those that you'd like.
 5. Go to *Appearance* and then *Widgets* in your admin menu.
-    * There are widgets available for the Search Bar for the Product Search and also two that allow you to place Performance Ads in your sidebar and/or footer.
+    * There are widgets available for the Search Bar for the Product Search, Top Product widget and also two that allow you to place Performance Ads in your sidebar and/or footer.
         * If you have Accessibility Mode activated it will show 'Add' next to the widget, click 'Add' instead of trying to drag it.\
 6. When making a page/post there are two new buttons at your disposal, the Auto-Linker and Auto-Comparer.
-    * Auto-Linker allows you to link words that when clicked will go to the product page or the merchant's site, depending on which options you choose to utilize.
+    * Auto-Linker allows you to link words to the product page or the merchant's site, depending on which options you choose to utilize.
 There is also a text-area in the settings to match more commonly used words.
     * Auto-Comparer allows you to place products or coupons within content on your pages/posts.
 Some products will use the comparison feature which will list similar products from other merchants so your viewer can find the best price.
-7. When editing or creating a page or post there is also a button for the auto-linker, this will allow you to select text that you did not specify in the text and query option.

 *Congratulations*, you now have access to Prosperent tools on your WordPress blog, available with many options to customize attributes of each.
 Log in to **Prosperent.com** every so often to check your stats.

-= ShortCodes Available =
+= Available ShortCodes =

 * [prosper_store][/prosper_store]- for the search results
 * [prosper_search][/prosper_search]- for a search box